winedarksea/AutoTS/extended_tutorial.md

 If your data is already wide (one column for each value), to bring to a long format:
 ```
-df_long = df_wide.melt(id_vars = ['datetime_col_name'], var_name = 'series_id', value_name = 'value')
+df_long = df_wide.melt(id_vars=['datetime_col_name'], var_name='series_id', value_name='value')
 ```

 #### You can tailor the process in a few ways...
-The simplest thing is to increase the number of generations `max_generations = 15`.
+The simplest thing is to increase the number of generations `max_generations=15`.
 Each generation tries new models, taking additional time but improving the accuracy.
 The nature of genetic algorithms, however, means there is no consistent improvement for each generation, and large number of generations will often only result in minimal performance gains.

-Another approach that may improve accuracy is to set `ensemble = True`.
+Another approach that may improve accuracy is to set `ensemble=True`.
 As this means storing and processing the result of every model, this takes much more time and memory, and *is not recommended with more than a few generations*.

-A handy parameter for when your data is expected to always be 0 or greater (such as unit sales) is to set `no_negatives = True`.
+A handy parameter for when your data is expected to always be 0 or greater (such as unit sales) is to set `no_negatives=True`.
 This forces forecasts to be greater than or equal to 0.

-Another convenience function is `drop_most_recent = 1` specifing the number of most recent periods to drop.
+Another convenience function is `drop_most_recent=1` specifing the number of most recent periods to drop.
 This can be handy with monthly data, where often the most recent month is incomplete.
 `drop_data_older_than_periods` provides similar functionality but drops the oldest data.

-When working with many time series, it can be helpful to take advantage of `subset = 100`.
+When working with many time series, it can be helpful to take advantage of `subset=100`.
 Subset specifies the interger number of time series to test models on, and can be useful with many related time series (1000's of customer's sales).
 Usually the best model on a 100 related time series is very close to that tested on many thousands (or more) of series.
 This speeds up the model process in these cases.

 Subset takes advantage of weighting, more highly-weighted series are more likely to be selected.
 Weighting is used with multiple time series to tell the evaluator which series are most important.
 Series weights are assumed to all be equal to 1, values need only be passed in when a value other than 1 is desired.
-Note for weighting, `weighted = True` and `weights = dict` must both be passed into the model.
-Larger weights = more important.
+Note for weighting, larger weights = more important.

 ### Validation and Cross Validation
 Firstly, all models are initially validated on the most recent piece of data.
 This is done because the most recent data will generally most closely resemble the forecast future.